orslumen/record-cache/README.markdown

    in the database.
    To overcome this, skip using nested transactions, or disable record cache and manually invalidate all records that were possibly updated within the nested transactions.

+1. Flapping version store.
+Due to network hiccups the version store may not always be accessible to read/write the current version of a record.
+This may lead to stale results.
+The `on_write_failure` hook can be used to be informed when the communication to the version store fails and to take appropriate action, e.g. resetting the version store for that record some time later.

 Explain
 -------